 The workgroup aims to develop recommendations with a manageable scope that can be adopted by clinics, hospitals, health systems, and health plans.
-The workgroup also bases recommendations in a whole-person care framework, taking into consideration a person's multiple individual factors that make up health, wellness, and experience (e.g., behavioral health, past trauma, race/ethnicity) in such a way that is not identity or diagnosis-limiting.
-We recommend that all health care encounters occur using non-judgmental, non-stigmatizing language, body language, and tone.
-Our recommendations are oriented mainly to primary care, and we also include language directed to hospital settings, health plans, health care purchasers, and patients themselves starting on page 5 for people age 13 and up.
+Recommendations are based in a whole-person care framework, taking into consideration an individual's multiple factors that make up health, wellness, and experience (e.g., behavioral health, past trauma, race/ethnicity) in such a way that is not identity or diagnosis-limiting.
+We recommend that all health care encounters should occur using non-judgmental, non-stigmatizing language, body language, and tone.
+Our recommendations are oriented mainly, but not exclusively, to primary care, and include recommendations directed to hospital settings, health plans, health care purchasers, and patients themselves starting on page 6.

 We organize the recommendations under three focus areas with greater detail in the following sections: